Paul Pelosi pleads not guilty to DUI - NewsBreak

 NAPA COUNTY ( KRON ) – Paul Pelosi, the husband of House Speaker Nancy Pelosi, pleaded not guilty to driving under the influence of alcohol via counsel in a Napa County court Wednesday, according to a press release from the Napa County District Attorney’s office.

 The charges stem from a May 28 incident in which prosecutors allege Pelosi drove under the influence and was involved in a car accident .
-The charges include driving under the influence of alcohol causing injury and driving with a .08% blood alcohol level or higher.San Jose baby kidnappers plead no contest to all counts
+The charges include driving under the influence of alcohol causing injury and driving with a .08% blood alcohol level or higher.CHP: Multiple people injured in Greyhound bus crash in Tulare County

 According to California Penal Code section 977, defendants may appear through their attorney for misdemeanor DUI cases, meaning they don’t need to be present in the courtroom unless a judicial officer orders it.
 Pelosi was not ordered to appear in court and is being represented by Amanda Bevins.